Pylons/pyramid/docs/narr/introduction.rst

    config.add_route('xhr_route', '/xhr/{id}')
    config.add_protected_xhr_views('my.package')

+Your previously multiple repetitive configuration lines have now morphed into one line.

 You can share your configuration code with others this way too by packaging it up and calling :meth:`~pyramid.config.Configurator.add_directive` from